-I have never been one to feed a swim to attract a shoal silvers, in the hope they will in turn attract the pike.
+I have never been one for feeding a swim to attract a shoal of silvers, in the hope that they will in turn attract the pike.
 This may work in a pond but in a river I’m not so sure.
 I prefer to feed two or three chunks of dead bait, chumming on a small scale you might say.
 I like to think all that fish blood and guts being washed downstream will attract a hungry pike.

 Where to fish

 Whether static or roving, placing the bait in the right place will go a long way to improve your chances of catching.
 On a river of more than a few of yards wide, for every pike I have caught in the middle, I have caught three within two yards of the bank.
 This is because pike like slack areas, not only to holed-up in, but also to hunt from as an ambush predator.

 I have caught some of my best fish along plain apparently lifeless, straight bits of river.
 The straights often have a steady predictable flow, where the pike can find nice quiet areas.
 Look for quiet water close in to the bank.
 Look for slack and look for under cuts.
 A straight bit of river with cover from a overhanging tree will often be home to a pike.